Some risk factors can make a person more likely to get lymphoma of the skin, but it’s not always clear exactly how these factors might increase risk.

 Some genes control when our cells grow, divide into new cells, and die at the right time:

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Some people inherit DNA mutations (changes) from a parent that increase their risk of developing some types of cancer.
 But lymphoma of the skin is not one of the cancer types often caused by inherited mutations.

 DNA changes related to lymphoma of the skin are usually acquired after birth, rather than being inherited.
 Some of these acquired changes may have outside causes (such as infections), but often they occur for no apparent reason.
-They seem to happen more often as we age, which may help explain why skin lymphomas usually occur in older people.
+They seem to happen more often as we age, which may help explain why most types of skin lymphomas usually occur in older people.